greymass/golf/03-account-kit-manage-resources/README.md

-# 03 - The Account Kit - Resource Management
+# 03 - The Account Kit - Permission Management

-The goal of this round is to give developers easy access to manage an accounts network resources.
+The goal of this round is to give developers easy access to manage an accounts permissions.

 The developer will need to: